noconnor/JUnitPerf/README.md

 JUnitPerf provides an extension to the JUnit4 framework, allowing unittests to be extended to operate as performance evaluation tests.

+This library is best suited for testing remote API endpoints or component/integration testing.
+If attempting to benchmark code blocks with nanosecond latency then you should consider using [JMH](http://openjdk.java.net/projects/code-tools/jmh/)

 Using a custom [Junit Rule](https://github.com/junit-team/junit4/wiki/Rules) and by applying custom java annotations to a basic unittests, it is possible to execute this annotated test multiple times while gathering statistical information.